mccoyJosh/ClassInfo/SDEV140/M05/Day1/3_exceptions.md

 Also, note the use of *as* here.
 It is creating an alias for the ValueError being generated.
-This gives us access to the message being putr inside the error.
+This gives us access to the message being put inside the error.